acheronfail/apptivator/README.md

 #### Shortcut Sequences

 Apptivator uses something called a "shortcut sequence" to define hotkeys.
 This means that you can define a sequence of shortcuts (minimum 1) to activate your application.
 So if you set the sequence to <kbd>⇧⌘A</kbd> + <kbd>^B</kbd>, to activate your application you would need to first press (and release) <kbd>⇧⌘A</kbd>, and then press <kbd>^B</kbd>.
+Apptivator's icon will turn red if you're currently in a shortcut sequence.

 #### Make apps appear on every space